Pan Am (1998–2004): History

 The Pan Am brand was sold by the second incarnation of Pan American World Airways to New Hampshire-based Guilford Transportation Industries, a railroad company headed by Timothy Mellon.

 After this transaction, a new airline was established on June 29, 1998.
 Guilford launched Pan American Airways with a fleet of seven Boeing 727-200s.
 This airline was nicknamed by some as Pan Am III.
-The third incarnation began scheduled operations on October 7, 1999, and flew to nine cities in New England, Florida, the Canadian Maritimes and Puerto Rico.
-The focus was on secondary airports such as Orlando Sanford International Airport, Pease International Airport and Worcester Regional Airport.

 The new owners relocated the company headquarters from Fort Lauderdale to Portsmouth in December 1998.
+The third incarnation began scheduled operations on October 7, 1999, and flew to nine cities in New England, Florida, the Canadian Maritimes, and Puerto Rico.
+The focus was on secondary airports such as Orlando Sanford International Airport, Pease International Airport, and Worcester Regional Airport.

 Pan American later had cooperative service arrangements with Boston-Maine Airways, a feeder subsidiary incorporated by the airline in March 1999.
 Pan American also established in 2003 a subsidiary PAWA Dominicana, operating under a joint venture with Boston-Maine Airways.

-Guilford ceased operating Pan Am on November 1, 2004, and its operations were transferred to Boston-Maine Airways.
+Guilford ceased operating Pan Am on November 1, 2004, and its operations were transferred to Boston-Maine Airways which in turn operated Pan Am Clipper Connection service with Boeing 727-200 jetliners as well as with British Aerospace BAe Jetstream 31 and CASA C-212 Aviocar commuter turboprops.

+Destinations in 2001

+According to its system timetable, the airline was serving the following destinations in the spring of 2001 with Boeing 727-200 jetliners: